-- 1. "Policing the Narrative: Disinformation and the Political Construction of Black Criminality," RaShall M. Brackney, George Mason University - 2. "'An Even More Powerful Weapon': The Black Panther Party, Media, and the Politics of Copyright," Richard E. Purcell, The University of Mississippi - 3. "'Birthing a Nation's New Propaganda': Thomas Dixon Jr., the KKK, and the Rise of the Information Wars," Stefan M. Wheelock, George Mason University
+- 1. "'An Even More Powerful Weapon': The Black Panther Party, Media, and the Politics of Copyright," Richard E. Purcell, The University of Mississippi - 2. "'Birthing a Nation's New Propaganda': Thomas Dixon Jr., the KKK, and the Rise of the Information Wars," Stefan M. Wheelock, George Mason University